TheOdinProject/curriculum/html_css/project_design.md

 Your job is to create a grayscale heat map of the website that indicates which elements have the greatest weight in the visual hierarchy.
 For inspiration, check out [this image from vanseodesign.com](https://web.archive.org/web/20170628134444/http://www.vanseodesign.com/blog/wp-content/uploads/2009/12/visual-hierarchy-compared.png) which compares a site layout with no differentiation on the left to one with a thoughtful hierarchy on the right.
 Your final product will look much like the site on the right.

-This is also an opportunity to get better at positioning `<div>` elements without worrying too much about what's inside them, which will serve you well later.
+This is also an opportunity to get better at positioning elements without worrying too much about what's inside them, which will serve you well later.

 ### Assignment